AbhishekPatil98/Online-Retail-Customer-segementation/README.md

 In this project, a multinational data set for an online retailer based in the UK will be used to identify key client categories.

+#Problem Description :
+Your job in this assignment is to determine the key consumer segments from a multinational data set that includes every transaction made by a UK-based, registered non-store internet retailer between December 1, 2010, and December 9, 2011.